cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 ### 4.2 Starting with the stack-manager
 The agent has been implemented to work in the stack.
 To do so, place [osmagent.json](stack-manager-config/inputs/config/services/osmagent.json) in the [stack-manager config directory].

-The agent container makes use of bind mounts to read in configuration details.
-Replace `<REPLACE_WITH_YOUR_DIRECTORY>` of the bind mount in [osmagent.json](stack-manager-config/inputs/config/services/osmagent.json) with the absolute path to OSMAgent's [resources folder](osmagent/src/main/resources) on your local machine.

 Then, run `./stack.sh start <STACK NAME>` in the [stack-manager] main folder.
 This will spin up the agent in the stack.

 ### 4.3 Running the Agent